 What Is Last Mile Delivery?

-Last mile delivery is the final stage of the delivery process , i.e. when the customer receives their ordered goods at their doorstep or in their homes or offices.
+What is last mile delivery?
+It's the final stage of the delivery process , i.e. when the customer receives their ordered goods at their doorstep or in their homes or offices.
 According to last mile delivery statistics, it is the most expensive and time-consuming stage of the entire shipping process.
 The challenges for delivering in rural and urban areas are different: The former has to deal with long drives as delivery points are located miles apart.
 On the other hand, handling orders within urban locations requires short drives that are offset by the heavy traffic drivers have to navigate.

 How Do I Optimize My Last Mile Delivery?